-By the time students reach the end of Key Stage 4 they should have developed a wide range of skills, strategies and coping mechanisms which they can take with them to help them to be successful in their future lives whether that be; future relationships, future careers, future decisions relating to their health and well-being or future contributions to society.
+By the time students reach the end of Year 11 they should have developed a wide range of skills, strategies and coping mechanisms which they can take with them to help them to be successful in their future lives whether that be; future relationships, future careers, future decisions relating to their health and well-being or future contributions to society.
 They should have also developed a secure knowledge base with a focus on the following areas:

 Please follow this link for the PD Curriculum Plan 2020-21

 Knowledge and understanding in Personal Development (PD) is taught across three strands – Relationships, Health and Well-being and Living in the Wider World.
 Several common themes run throughout Years 7-13: